SignalFire Machine Learning Algorithms Pick 8 Hot Startups

-So pretty much just an industry specific work-on-demand app then or is there more to it?
-We’ll just have to wait to wait and see.
+So pretty much just an industry-specific work-on-demand app then or is there more to it?
+We’ll just have to wait and see.

 Founded in 2011, ClassDojo has taken in just over $31 million to develop an app that promotes collaboration between students and parents.
 Incredibly, the app is already being used by over 85,000 schools in the United States.

 The app hasn’t generated any revenues yet but it will “always be free for teachers” so you can see where that business model is heading.

 Update 02/28/2019: ClassDojo has raised $35 million in Series C funding co-led by GSV and SignalFire to fuel the expansion of ClassDojo’s free communications app and to drive its efforts to monetize its service by way of a new service called Beyond School.
 This brings the company’s total funding to $66.1 million to date.

 So there you have the 8 startups SignalFire picked by using their machine learning algorithms to analyze a massive big data set of over a trillion data points.
 However, just because their algorithm selects a startup, it doesn’t mean that SignalFire automatically gets to invest in it.
 They need to establish a relationship with the founders or current investors and ask to be included in an investment round.
 This makes us wonder just how many companies they shortlisted which they weren’t able to invest in.
 It will be interesting to see how much SignalFire raises for their next investment round and what startups their machine learning algorithms will identify next.